Keeping The Event Production Industry Safe

 While there are various alternatives to UV-C light to kill pathogens none are viable in a fast moving production environment.

-Alcohols require longer exposure time than they can remain on a surface before evaporating, unless they are suspended in a gel.
+Alcohols require longer exposure time than it can remain on a surface before evaporating, unless it is suspended in a gel.

-Thermal treatment needs to be slow to avoid damaging the equipment with high temperatures, as there is a very narrow window between the temperature needed to kill pathogens and the glass transition point of plastics where they lose structural rigidity.
+Thermal treatment needs to be slow to avoid damaging the equipment with high temperatures As there is a very narrow window between the temperature needed to kill pathogens and the glass transition point of plastics, where they lose structural rigidity, it is extremely tricky to get right.

-Chemicals in solution such as chlorine bleach will damage sensitive electronic devices and cannot be prevented from entering where they should not go.
+Chemicals in solution such as chlorine bleach are very effective, but will damage sensitive electronic devices and cosmetic finishes as it is highly corrosive by nature and cannot be prevented from entering where it should not go.

-UV-C exposure has proven to be the only truly viable proposition for event environments.
+UV-C exposure has proven to be the only truly viable proposition safe for both people and equipment for use in event environments.

 Designed specifically for AV industry needs.